TelegraphCreative/abodu-fed/site/content/pages/index.md

 hero__heading: '<span>Backyard apartments<br></span> worth living in.'
-slider__title: 'Abodu 450'
+what_we_do__fields:
+  content_block_with_pattern__toggle: true
+  content_block_with_pattern__button:
+    url: /why-backyard-living
+    text: 'Why Backyard Living'
   slider__images:
     - /assets/1.jpg
     - /assets/4.jpg
     - /assets/6.jpg
+  slider__title: 'Abodu 450'
   content_block_with_pattern__heading: 'What We Do'
   content_block_with_pattern__copy: 'Seamless buying, seamless installation, instant gratification.
 We do the heavy lifting so you don’t have to — welcome to your backyard home, welcome to your Abodu.'
-content_block_with_pattern__toggle: true
-content_block_with_pattern__button:
-  url: /why-backyard-living
-  text: 'Why Backyard Living'
 how_its_built__fields:
   how_its_built__button:
     url: 'https://google.com'